Teen Resiliency Corps (TRC)

 Experience in tree care, environmental education, or natural resource management.

-Skill in project management - familiar with coordinating events or projects that involve many variables including time, people, resources, guidelines and specifications, and responding to unexpected or additional elements.
+Skill in project management - familiar with coordinating events or projects that involve many variables, including time, people, resources, guidelines, and specifications, and responding to unexpected or additional elements.
 Attention to detail is crucial.

 Organized - ability to carefully plan activities, tasks, and projects; follow established procedures; and maintain accurate records.